CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 ### Formatting XQuery Results

 So a problem with the XQuery expression above is that it's a little hard to follow.
 How exactly are we matching names with scenes?
-I wrote the expression but, returning to it several days later, it find it hard to parse out.
+I wrote the expression, but, returning to it several days later, I find it hard to parse out.
 So, realistically, we cannot expect to add more complexity and hope to understand what we're doing.
 So let's [refactor](https://en.wikipedia.org/wiki/Code_refactoring) our expression into several sub-expressions (or functions) to maintain readability and comprehensibility.

 Let's start out with our main expression body, which we'll keep as simple as possible.